NOAA-OWP/cfe/configs/README.md

 ## Configuration File
 Example configuration files are provided in this directory.
 To build and run the given examples see the instructions [here](https://github.com/NOAA-OWP/cfe/blob/master/INSTALL.md).
 A detailed description of the parameters for model configuration (i.e., initialize/setup) is provided below.

+**Key**:

+<sup>*</sup>: denotes parameter is calibratable

-The asterisk (*) denotes calibratable parameters.
-The has (#) shows the parameters only used with the Nash Cascade-based runoff.
+<sup>1</sup>: denotes the parameters only used when `surface_runoff_scheme` is `NASH_CASCADE`.

 | Variable | Datatype |  Limits  | Units | Role | Process | Description |
 | -------- | -------- | ------ | ----- | ---- | ------- | ----------- |